In this post we discuss how to improve your balance if you find that balance exercises don’t work.

 Perhaps more important than being able to balance on one leg is the ability to react when you are in danger of falling.

-Most falls occur when you’re walking and you catch your trailing foot on an unseen object.
+Most falls occur when you’re walking and you catch your foot on an unseen object.

-In order to stop yourself from hitting the ground you must free your foot and quickly swing your trailing leg through to get your foot out in front of you.
+In order to stop yourself from hitting the ground, you must quickly swing your leg through to get your foot out in front of you.

 This requires a rapid hip flexion movement, followed by the ability to slow the bending of your knee that your foot contacting the ground will cause.
 Strong quadriceps are important for this.